VanderpoelLiam/liamvanderpoel.com/content/archive/ab-testing/index.md

 ```

 Good news right?
 At this point I should mention that I generated the data by sampling 20 times from \\(\mathcal{N}(50, 2)\\) and then splitting the data in half.
 So if the samples are all drawn from the same distribution why are we getting a statistically significant result?

+TODO: In practice not needed to derive everything from scratch, can use online calculator like [Evan Miller Sample Size Calculator](https://www.evanmiller.org/ab-testing/sample-size.html) or [GoDaddy maintained Python package](https://github.com/godaddy/sample-size). -->

 <!-- TODO: Explain with formula from here: https://www.nber.org/system/files/working_papers/w15701/w15701.pdf what the smallest difference we can measure is?
 Also explain that CLT has assumptions on n being sufficiently large that are likely not met -->